- Django in a Nutshell

 Django is fully loaded

-With Django, you can benefit from tons of extra features to tackle everyday web development tasks.
+Now, some information for those who ask “is Django good for web development?”
+With this framework, you can benefit from tons of extra features to tackle everyday web development tasks.
 It allows you to manage user authentication, content administration, site maps, RSS feeds, and many other tasks.

 What’s in it for you?
 If your employees edit your site, or a client, or maybe just you, you won’t have to deal with creating backend interfaces only to manage content.